jasonjac2/OneMoreWiki/Home.md

 OneMore is an add-in for Microsoft OneNote 2019 that adds powerful yet simple and effective features.

-* Access all features from the OneMore group menus added to the Home ribbon
-* Access some "key" features using [keyboard shortcuts](#keys) (see what I did there?)
+* Integrated with the OneNote ribbon, context menus, and keyboard shortcuts for easy access
+* [Customize the Text context menu](Settings) to add OneMore commands or a a custom search engine
 * Apply [colorized syntax highlighting](Edit-Commands) to snippets of source code
 * Create/edit/apply [custom styles](Custom-Styles) with advanced options
 * Manage menu of [Favorites](Favorites) for one-click link to your most referenced pages
 * Add [formulas](Formula-Commands) to table cell using Excel-like expressions
-* [Customize the context menu](Settings) to add OneMore commands or a a custom search engine

 *Want more from OneMore?
 OneMore has more...* Click the pages on the right to discover all the gritty details ---->